aolwyn/Leetcode/Java/README.md

 - A *Binary Tree* is a tree data structure in which each node has at most two children, which are referred to as the *left child* and *right child*
 - **Full Tree**: a tree in which every node has either 0 or 2 children
-- **Perfect Binary Tree**: a binary tree in which all interior nodes have two children and all leave have the same depth
+- **Perfect Binary Tree**: a binary tree in which all interior nodes have two children and all leaves have the same depth
 - **Complete Tree**: a binary tree in which every level *except possibly the last* is full and all nodes in the last level are as far left as possible

 ### Binary Search Tree

-- A binary search tree, sometimes called BST, is a type of binary tree which maintains the property that the value in each node must be greater than or equal to any value stored in the left sub-tree, and less than or equal to any value stored in the right sub-tree
+- A binary search tree, sometimes called BST, is a type of binary tree that maintains the property that the value in each node must be greater than or equal to any value stored in the left sub-tree, and less than or equal to any value stored in the right sub-tree
 - Time Complexity:
     - Access: `O(log(n))`
     - Search: `O(log(n))`